Challenging ableism on the run

 First, disability can mean you need more than just a pair of shoes and your own body to get going.

-And while it’s true that runners with disabilities often face challenges that non-disabled runners do not, Bonner wants us to frame the problem correctly.
+And while it’s true that runners with disabilities often face challenges that able-bodied runners do not, Bonner wants us to frame the problem correctly.

 If all abilities were accommodated appropriately, we wouldn’t see something like a wheelchair or a prosthetic as a limitation.